0xcharly/nix-config/README.md

 the disk properly.
 Note, these other block device types work fine, but you'll have to modify the `bootstrap-vm.sh` to use the proper block device paths.

-Also at this point, I recommend making a snapshot in case anything goes wrong, or simply to quickly go back to a blank slate.
-I usually call this snapshot "pre-bootstrap".
+I always take a snapshot at this point, in case anything goes wrong, or simply to quickly go back to a blank slate.
+I usually call it "pre-bootstrap".

 Run `ifconfig` and get the IP address of the first device.
 It is probably `192.168.XXX.YYY`, but it can be anything.
 Pass this to the `Makefile` through